 Plough and officials from the state Department of Health said they did not immediately know if the other three victims also drank Odwalla juice.

 Officials were alerted to the E. coli outbreak when five infected children were admitted to the hospital.

 E. coli killed three children and sickened hundreds in western Washington in early 1993.
 That outbreak was traced to contaminatedhamburgers served at Jack-in-the-Box restaurants.

 The potentially tainted Odwalla flavors are: Apple Juice, Blackberry Fruitshake, Mango Tango, Super Protein, Strawberry Banana Smoothie, Raspberry Smoothie, C-Monster, Mo'Beta, Femme Vitale, Strawberry C-Monster, Superfood, Serious Ginseng and Deep in Peach.

-Odwalla sells 12 other products, from strawberry lemonade to a vegetable cocktail, that do not contain apple juice and are not affected by the recall.
-Strike drives GM profits down by millions daily By BRIAN AKRE DETROIT With General Motors losing millions of dollars a day because of strikes at two key plants, company and union negotiators met around the clock Thursday in hopes of Associated Press Writer reaching a settlement.
+Odwalla sells 12 other products, from strawberry lemonade to a vegetable cocktail, that do not contain apple juice and are not affected by the

+Strike drives GM profits down by millions daily

+By BRIAN AKRE Associated Press Writer

+With General Motors losing millions of dollars a day because of strikes at two key plants, company and union negotiators met around the clock Thursday in hopes of reaching a settlement.

 A United Auto Workers source, speaking on condition of anonymity, said negotiators were closer than ever to a deal.
 But GM spokesman Chuck Licari was more cautious.

-I don't think it's in anybody's best interests to characterize the talks now," Licari said.
-"Negotiators talked throughout the night and those discussions are continuing.'
-A total of 9,809 workers at three plants remained off the job because of strikes at GM's truck assembly plant in Janesville, Wis., and a metalstamping factory in Indianapolis.
+"I don't think it's in anybody's best interests to characterize the talks now," Licari said.
+"Negotiators talked throughout the night and those discussions are continuing."
+A total of 9,809 workers at three plants remained off the job because of strikes at GM's truck assembly plant in Janesville, Wis., and a metalstamping factory Indianapolis.
 A truck assembly plant at Fort Wayne, Ind., was closed Wednesday night because of a shortage of parts from Indianapolis.
-Those layoffs were in addition to 19,958 GM workers idled from plants affected in Michigan, Missouri, Ohio and New York because of parts shortages that resulted from the Canadian Auto Workers strike earlier in October. page 7 The company said single shifts returned to assembly plants at Kansas City, Kan., and Buick City in Flint, Mich.
+Those layoffs were in addition to 19,958 GM workers idled from plants affected in Michigan, Missouri, Ohio and New York because of parts shortages that resulted from the Canadian Auto Workers strike earlier in October.

+The company said single shifts returned to assembly plants at Kansas City, Kan., and Buick City in Flint, Mich.
 Only the Lordstown, Ohio, assembly plant was still idle because of the CAW strike.

 A GM source said three more light-truck assembly plants that depend on parts from Indianapolis were tentatively scheduled to close Friday: Moraine, Ohio; Linden, N.J.; and Shreveport, La.
 Together, they employ about 9,000 UAW workers, though some may be kept on for maintenance and training.

-The two strikes are hurting GM where it is most costly: its highly profitable production of pickups and sport utility vehicles.
+The two strikes are hurting GM where it is most costly: its highly profitable production of pickups and sport utility vehi-

 GM is bleeding about \$5 million a day in profits from lost production.

-Patients choose new technique Prostate cancer victims' latest When Wallace Black found out he had prostate cancer, he thought it was the end of a normal life.
-Doctors told the 55-year-old Federal Express worker they would remove his prostate, and he'd probably end up impotent and with little or no control of his bladder.
-Instead, he chose to have the cancer treated by injecting it with radioactive pellets, a procedure that has slowly gained favor since the first such operation in the 1970s.
-Skeptics say there's not enough evidence to prove that the procedure, called seed implantation, is as effective as surgery for prostate cancer.
-"I was so excited that there might be another route, another way," said Black, of Powder Springs, Ga.
-"When some guy tells you he's going to make you impotent, and you'll lose your life ... you look at every avenue there is.'
-Cancer of the prostate, the walnut-sized gland at the bottom of the bladder, is the second leading cancer killer among men, after lung cancer.
-An estimated 317,000 men in the United States will be diagnosed with it this year; an estimated 41,000 will die of it in 1996.
-Surgery, the most common treatment, removes the gland.
-In seed implantation, 60 to 100 rice-sized pellets packed with radiation are injected into the prostate.
-Both options are possible only if the cancer is caught early and has not spread.

-The seeds later become dormant.
-The injections take about an hour and most patients can return home a few hours later.
-Frustrated that his own doctor wouldn't tell him about it, Ed Lerner researched seed implantation himself.
-'My doctor wanted to hurry me into the hospital to get the cancer out," the semiretired computer consultant said.
-"I wasn't sure I wanted to be in so much of a hurry.
-The whole idea was devastating.'
-He and Black both turned to Atlanta urologist Dr. Steven Morganstern, who has performed 500 seed implantations over the past six years.
-He has also patented a needle that strategically places the seeds to best attack the cancer.
-EXTRA!!
-The Times EXTRA!!
+You are invited to a pre-election forum sponsored by Arts and Letters Core Course

+"William Julius Wilson's Sociology: The New Urban Poverty, Race, and Electoral Politics"

+Richard Lamanna Patrick Mason Martin Saiz

+Monday, November 4

+Kathleen Weigert

-🗧 🚽 🚽 4:00-5:30 p.m.
+4:00-5:30 p.m.

-Center for Social Concerns Auditorium applications for next year.
+Center for Social Concerns Auditorium